ichenadamczyk20/joeCubed__ichenadamczyk20_elo10_mthaung10_jyeung11/howto_javascript-XMLHttpRequest.md

         var xhttp = new XMLHttpRequest();

         xhttp.onreadystatechange = function() {
-            //this function is called when the response is received from the form's endpoint responseText = xhttp.responseText; //handle this variable however you like
+            //this function is called when a response is received from the form's endpoint if (this.readyState === this.DONE) {
+                //this code block executes when the response data is finished loading var responseText = xhttp.responseText; //handle this variable however you like
                 //if you want to treat as JSON data, you can use this line
                 //var json = JSON.parse(xhttp.responseText)
-            console.log("Response received: " + responseText);
+                alert("Response received: " + responseText);
+            }
         };

         //opens a request to send the data to the URL form.action via form.method
         //note the false at the end of the xhttp.open call
         //if set to true, no javascript code will be run after the form is submitted, until the reponse from the form is returned
-        //if set to false, other javascript code will run while the xhttp object waits for the response xhttp.open(form.method, form.action, false);
+        //if set to false, other javascript code will run while the xhttp object waits for the response xhttp.open(formElement.method, formElement.action, false);

-        var data = new FormData(form); //gets the form's data as a FormData object xhttp.send(data); //sends the FormData object with the same encoding as an HTML form element would send its data }
+        var data = new FormData(formElement); //gets the form's data as a FormData object xhttp.send(data); //sends the FormData object
+        //because a FormData object is being sent, it will automatically send with the same encoding as an HTML form element would send its data return false;
+    }
 </script>
 ```